-The committee determines the individual performance measures and weightings for the CEO, while the CEO establishes the same for the other named executives.
+The committee determines the individual performance measures and weightings for the CEO, while the CEO recommends to the committee the individual performance measures and weightings for the other named executives.
 Assessment of individual performance is based on the executive's contribution to corporate performance and individual performance measures.
 The CEO assesses individual performance for the named executives and presents them to the committee.
 The committee assesses the CEO's performance.

 Once the individual performance assessment is complete, the assessments are approved by the committee.
-The corporate performance multiplier and the executive's assessment results are put into the formula below to determine the annual bonus for each named executive.
+The corporate performance multiplier and the executive's assessment results are used to calculate the annual bonus based on the formula below.